CelluleProjet/TiPi99/README.md

 ### X scale available options
-  - **Elapsed**: elaposed time in seconds / minutes / hours or days
+  - **Elapsed**: elapsed time in seconds / minutes / hours or days
   - **Date**: dates reported in the Table

 ### Set or change the initial measurements date
   - **Date**: it allows the selection of the measurement start date using a calendar
-  - **Epoch**: it allows the selection of the measurement start date using the [unix epoch time](https://www.epochconverter.com/) (number of seconds elapsed since January 1, 1970).
+  - **Epoch**: it allows the selection of the measurement start date using the [Unix epoch time](https://www.epochconverter.com/) (number of seconds elapsed since January 1, 1970).
   - **Set new starting date**: Updates the Date columns in the 'Data' tab and the X axis of all the plots